• Home

 George Williams is Anthony Mason Professor of Law and Foundation Director, Gilbert and Tobin Centre of Public Law, Faculty of Law, University of New South Wales.
 He appeared in the Prasad litigation over 2000 and 2001 in the High Court and Court of Appeal of Fiji and has also appeared in the Supreme Court of Fiji.

-One Response to “Qarase v Bainimarama: Fiji’s Constitution under fire”
+One response to “Qarase v Bainimarama: Fiji’s Constitution under fire”